-Cannabis victories were seen throughout the state and country in the 2018 election.
-Across New Jersey, Vineland, Bridgeton and Union all approved cannabis measures through voter questions by a large majority.
+Cannabis victories were seen throughout the state and country in the 2018 midterm elections.
+Across New Jersey, Vineland and Union approved cannabis measures through voter questions by a large majority.

 In a landslide victory, Vineland voters approved to allow medical cannabis cultivation and distribution centers in the city.